Dr. John A. Robinson, Contributor

 - The other thyroid parameters are ignored, such as Total T4 and Free T4, Total and Free T3, and Reverse T3.
 But if they look at these parameters, they may not…

 - The values of thyroid hormones such as T4 and T3 are not viewed to be optimal, or at the higher end of the range.
 But if all of that is still optimally normal, they may not look at…

 - The need to look at the thyroid antibody Anti-TPO and Anti-TG, which can determine Hashimoto’s and lead to the need for treatment.
 (Anti-TG elevation can also suggest thyroid cancer.)
 But, even if these values are elevated, doctors will not treat with thyroid hormone if the TSH and other thyroid values are “normal.”
 But even if they decide to treat you, it will likely lead to…

 - They treat you with low dose T4 (ie levothyroxine, Synthroid).
-You notice quickly that the low dose T4 does not work, because, well, it’s low dose.
+You notice quickly that the low dose T4 does not work, because, well, it’s a low dose.
 This leads to…

 - You ask about an alternative medication, like something natural, and maybe your doctor is more open-minded in general and decides to give you Natural Desiccated Thyroid Hormone (NDT) like Armour Thyroid or Nature-Throid.
 But the likely thing to happen is…

 - You are reluctantly prescribed the NDT by your doctor but you are kept on a low dose because your doctor wants to keep your TSH value normal.
 In the end, you still have all of the signs and symptoms of hypothyroidism (low thyroid) just like when you were on synthetic T4 and you are despondent and lost.
 You finally seek out…